GenderPerformance/gender-performance/README.md

 # Performance

 npm install first
-install python dependencies.
-Look in /gendervoicemodel for directions make sure to build
+install python dependencies using npm run python-install make sure to build
-1

 _Good things come in pairs_
 1
 Looking to mix up a backend with `express`/`sequelize` and a frontend with